Monica-Cedeno/Plants/README.md

         - [x] get the user's input (name/email, password)
             - use `request.form.get("password")`
         - [x] query db for user with that name/email (user crud function)
-        - [ ] compare db user and input user's passwords
+        - [x] compare db user and input user's passwords
-        - [ ] redirect back to login (with flash?) if fail
+        - [x] redirect back to login (with flash?) if fail
-        - [ ] if user exists and has correct pw, redirect to main app
+        - [x] if user exists and has correct pw, redirect to main app
-        - [ ] if user exists, add user_id to session
+        - [ x] if user exists, add user_id to session
         <!-- session is a magical dictionary that you can access from any view function in your server
         session['user_id] = user.user_id
         -->